gdodgen/tarokka-bot/README.md

-#tarroka-bot
+# tarroka-bot
 An in progress discord bot I created to use for the Dungeons and Dragons: Curse of Strahd game I am running for some friends.
-Users will be able to do a reading using the in universe fortune telling cards, Tarroka.
-For now I am focusing on the just the names of cards, I eventually will add card meaning descriptions and pictures.
+The game has a fortune telling card deck called tarroka, the goal of this bot is to enable users to do readings in the discord chat during games.
+For now I am focusing on adding the just the names of cards, I eventually will add card meaning descriptions and pictures.